nymlab/trusted-crypto-asset/README.md

 ## TCA Legal and Organisational overview

-Below is a diagram that outlines the key components of a proposed design pattern for creation and sustainability of regulated crypto assets.
-By using the power of decentralisation and combining it with auditing, verification and well defined rules we aim to utilise the best of both worlds and provide a framework for building an accountable, accessible and secure regulated crypto asset ecosystem.
+Below is a diagram that outlines the key components of a proposed design pattern for the creation and sustainability of regulated crypto assets.
+We use the inclusive and risk-mitigating power of decentralisation and combine it with real-time auditing verification and a well-defined set of rules to provide a framework for an accountable, accessible and securely regulated crypto asset ecosystem.

 ![image](images/overview.png)